 What will be the scope and elements of the overall development?

 Building on the dynamic sports and entertainment district in the area, this development is being designed to complement the surrounding facilities.
-The West Valley Resort will be comprised of a 400-room hotel with standard and suite options, a full-service spa, 100,000 square feet of convention and meeting space, a 225,000 square-foot gaming floor with slot machines, poker and other gaming tables, plus retail space, restaurants, and other amenities.
+The first phase of the project offers 40,000 square-feet of gaming space with more than 1,000 gaming devices.
+The completed Desert Diamond Casino – West Valley will be comprised of a 400-room hotel with standard and suite options, a full-service spa, 100,000 square feet of convention and meeting space, a 225,000 square-foot gaming floor, plus retail space, restaurants, and other amenities.

-What will be the size and characteristics of the casino element, including the number of machines and game tables?
+What will be the size and characteristics of the casino element?

 Casino amenities will adhere to the limitations and restrictions set forth in the Nation’s gaming compact with the State of Arizona.
-The casino component of the resort—at 225,000 square feet—will be the largest in the state, featuring more than 1,100 slot machines, 48 table games, and 20 poker tables.
-The casino will also feature a bar, a cafe, and dining options.
+The completed casino component of the resort—at 225,000 square feet—will be the largest in the state.
+The completed casino will also feature a bar, a cafe, and dining options.